EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Vitality

-Character capacity to keep on fighting aftair sustaining injury.
+Players capacity to keep on fighting aftair sustaining injury.

 ### Wound

-How serious characters injuries are currently.
+How serious player's injuries are currently.

 ### Durability

-Characters ability to ignore physical and mental pain.
+Players ability to ignore physical and mental pain.

 ### Stress

-How much pain character is in currently
+How much pain player is in currently.